SriSatyaPothala/DockerDemo/README.md

 - Runs via Docker Compose

 **NOTE:**
-Since the app only needs to serve basic details and static content and doesn't rely on other services like a database, I choose it to keep it simpel and use a single container inside docker-compose
+Since the app only needs to serve basic details and static content and doesn't rely on other services like a database, I choose it to keep it simple and use a single container inside docker-compose

 ## Getting Started
 - Clone the Repo